1943 Auckland Rugby League season: ARL Junior Control Board

 They held their annual meeting in the League Rooms, Courthouse Lane on Tuesday, March 30 at 8pm.
 The junior control board advised in mid April that the following officers were elected:- chairman, Mr. E. Chapman; deputy-chairman, Mr. C. Howe; secretary, Mr. W.F.
 Clarke; assistant secretary and grounds allocator, Mr. G. Stonex.
 The board expressed their frustration at their meeting in mid May that clubs were granting transfers to junior players without the consent of the board.
 Chairman Mr. E. Chapman “cited several cases of flagrant defiance of the conditions” and “complaints were referred to the clubs concerned”.

 ARL Primary School Management Committee

 ARL Referees Association

 The held their Annual Meeting in the A.R.L Board Rooms in Grey's Buildings on Monday, March 8 at 8pm.
 Their honorary secretary was Thomas E. Skinner.

 Avondale League Football Club

 Avondale held their annual meeting on Tuesday, April 6 at 8pm in the Labour Party's Room at St. George's Road in Avondale.
 All coaches and intending players were asked to attend.
 Their honorary secretary was H.W.
 Green.
-On July 9 the Avondale club published a memorial for Norm York, their clubmate who had passed away on July 8, 1940.
+On July 9 the Avondale club published a memorial for Norm York, their clubmate who had died on July 8, 1940.